Canon M5 vs Olympus PEN-F

 It is notable that the M5 has a microphone port, which is missing on the PEN-F. Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the M5 and the PEN-F are recent models that feature in their makers' current product line-up.
+Both the M5 and the PEN-F are recent models that are part of the current product line-up.
 Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Canon and Olympus.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is the Canon M5 better than the Olympus PEN-F or vice versa?
 The listing below highlights the relative strengths of the two models.